-The Pacific storms that have been soaking Southern California have been doing us a bit of good, here in Northern New Mexico, and this past weekend was the perfect opportunity to strike out for the high country and see what Nature has put in the storehouses.
-Our choice this time was one of my favorite walks up in the Jemez Mountains, a trail along a little steep-walled canyon so beautiful that a friend of mine calls it “Beaver Valley”, after some half-remembered Disney fantasia from childhood.
+The Pacific storms that have been soaking Southern California have been doing us a bit of good here in Northern New Mexico, and this past week was the perfect opportunity to strike out for the high country and see what nature has put in the storehouses.
+Our choice this time was one of my favorite walks up in the Jemez Mountains, a trail along a little steep-walled canyon so beautiful that a friend of mine calls it “Beaver Valley” after some half-remembered Disney fantasia from childhood.
 It’s an idyllic hike in the summer, with a cheerful creek winding along the flat floor of a narrow canyon crowded with spruce and dotted with wild rose and iris.
 I’d never seen it in the depths of winter, and now was the time.

 The drive up was beautiful.
 The last snow squalls from the departing storm were still blowing through the mountains and the forest, flocked with fresh white, was almost hypnotic.
 Of course we pulled over at the Valle Grande overlook to have a look at the snow:

 It is impossible to capture the scale of this mountain park, but you can get a measure of the expanse by noting the height of those full-grown trees at the foot of the mountains.
-(At other times of the year, you can pull up with the other visitors and listen to people arguing if those little specks way out there really are a herd of elk)
+(At other times of the year, you can pull up with the other visitors and listen to people arguing about if those little specks way out there are really a herd of elk.)

 The Valle Grande is just a small part of the great volcanic caldera that blocks out the center of the Jemez Mountains.
-It has held a number of crater lakes in the recent geologic past, which accounts for its forest-free floor.
+It has held a number of crater lakes in the recent geologic past, which account for its forest-free floor.
 The fires below are banked for the time being, however, and now, in winter, the Valle becomes a dazzling bowl of snow.
-You really must see it.
+It truly is a sight to behold.

 Usually when you pull up to the trailhead you have a suspicion that you have stumbled into an REI commercial.
-Cattle Call Wall, which you can see in the picture below, is usually thick with rock climbers, and there are always many more just inside the canyon, shouting happily to each other and jingling their carabiners.
+Cattle Call Wall (pictured to the right) is usually thick with rock climbers, and there are always many more just inside the canyon, shouting happily to each other and jingling their carabiners.